Redox1223/component101/TemperatureSensor/README.md

 # C0003-Temperature sensor

-## Introduction

-- A temperature sensor is a type of sensor used to measure the temperature of an object or environment.
+A temperature sensor is a type of sensor used to measure the temperature of an object or environment.
 In Arduino, the temperature sensor converts the surrounding temperature to voltage, which is then converted into Fahrenheit and displayed on an LCD.

 ## Image